warpem/warp/docs/reference/warptools/api/tilt_series.md

                           r search step: 2 = 15° step, 3 = 7.5°, 4 = 3.75° and s
                           o on

+--tilt_range              Limit the range of angles between the reference's Z ax
+                          is and the tomogram's XY plane to plus/minus this valu e, in °; useful for matching filaments lying flat in t he XY plane

 --batch_angles            Default: 32.
 How many orientations to evaluate at once
                           ; memory consumption scales linearly with this; higher than 32 probably won't lead to speed-ups